TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/ContactForm/Index.rst

 The values given to the "senderEmailField", "senderEmailName" and "subjectField" properties should correspond to the names you gave to the fields in your form.

-There are many more properties which can be defined.
-They are described in the :ref:`"form" system extension manual <form:start>`.